 Requirements: attention to detail; a love of the City Record; familiarity with government disposition processes, OpenData and ACRIS; fearlessness in weaving through phone mazes and asking strangers for help; ability to translate complex concepts for a general audience.

-To apply: send resume, cover letter describing what makes you the perfect person for the job, and a summary of what is planned for this NYCHA property and why it matters (yup – it’s a test!) to firstname.lastname@example.org by Wednesday, March 1 at 5pm.
+To apply: send resume, cover letter describing what makes you the perfect person for the job, and a summary of how city-owned waterfront properties become privately-owned (yup – it’s a test!) to email@example.com by Wednesday, July 5 at 5pm.